sofia-llacer-caro/model-experiment-comparison/README.md

 # Project on the comparison between model-generated and experimental data
-This is a project I worked on during the third year of the Physics BSc
+This is a project I worked on during the third year of my Physics BSc for the course Astroparticle Physics.
+The aim of the assignment was to compare experimental data for the flux of a particular species of cosmic rays to the data obtained from computational models in which different parameters of the simulation were varied.
+For more information on the reasoning behind the model, please refer to the final report available on the repository.